Frankie Montas: Oakland Athletics (2016–2022)

 On August 1, 2016, the Dodgers traded Montas, Jharel Cotton, and Grant Holmes to the Oakland Athletics in exchange for Josh Reddick and Rich Hill.
 After not getting a call to the majors in 2016, he appeared in 23 games for the A's in 2017, allowing 25 runs in 32 innings (7.03 ERA), while compiling a 1–1 record.
-For the 2018 season, Montas reverted to being a starter, beginning the season at the AAA level.
+For the 2018 season, Montas reverted to being a starter, beginning the season with the Triple-A Nashville Sounds.
 He appeared in 13 games (11 starts) with the A's during the season, compiling a 5–4 record with a 3.88 ERA.

 On June 21, 2019, after starting the season 9–2 with a 2.70 ERA in 15 games (all starts), Montas was suspended 80 games without pay for testing positive for a banned substance, ostarine, in violation of MLB's Joint Drug Prevention and Treatment Program.
-In 2020, Montas began the season as the A's Opening day starter.
-Through the season, Montas struggled with command as he recorded a win–loss record of 3-5 and an ERA of 5.60 in 11 starts.
+In 2020, Montas began the season as the A's Opening Day starter.
+Through the season, Montas struggled with command as he recorded a record of 3–5 and an 5.60 ERA in 11 starts.

-On February 19, 2021, Montas was placed on the COVID-19 related injury list after testing positive for the virus.
+On February 19, 2021, Montas was placed on the COVID-19 related injured list after testing positive for the virus.
 He finished the 2021 season with a 13–9 record, a 3.37 ERA and 207 strikeouts in 187 innings, finishing sixth in American League Cy Young Award voting.

 On March 22, 2022, Montas signed a $5.025 million contract with the A's, avoiding salary arbitration.

-New York Yankees (2022–present)
+New York Yankees (2022–2023)

-The Athletics traded Montas and Lou Trivino to the New York Yankees for JP Sears, Ken Waldichuk, Luis Medina, and Cooper Bowman on August 1, 2022.
-He made his first start with the Yankees on August 7, 2022, allowing 6 runs in 3 innings.
+On August 1, 2022, the Athletics traded Montas and Lou Trivino to the New York Yankees for JP Sears, Ken Waldichuk, Luis Medina, and Cooper Bowman.
+He made his first start with the Yankees on August 7, allowing 6 runs in 3 innings.
+In 8 starts for the Yankees, Montas posted a 1–3 record, a 6.35 ERA, and 33 strikeouts across 392⁄3 innings pitched.

 On January 14, 2023, it was announced that Montas would likely miss the first month of the season with right shoulder inflammation.
 On February 15, it was announced that Montas would require arthroscopic surgery on his right shoulder and would miss the majority of the 2023 season.
+He was activated from the injured list on September 30.
+He became a free agent following the season.

+Cincinnati Reds (2024)

+On January 2, 2024, Montas signed a one-year, $14 million contract with the Cincinnati Reds that also included a $20 million mutual option for 2025.
+Reds' manager David Bell announced that he would start for the Reds on Opening Day.
+For the Reds, Montas had a 4–8 record with a 5.01 ERA across 19 games started.